 You don’t want to buy a car - you want to get the best deal on the car you’re looking for.
 The CoPilot app will notify you if there’s a similar vehicle in your area at a better price, so you’re always certain you got the best deal available.

-While not the most serious issue and not the most expensive to repair, it was still an inconvenience and still cost a few hundred dollars to deal with, and it was an extremely common complaint.
-The common was still pretty common for the 2012 model year as well, in addition to that year’s brake pedal being problematic.
+While not the most serious issue and not the most expensive to repair, it was still an inconvenience and cost a few hundred dollars to deal with, and it was a prevalent complaint.
+The common was also pretty common for the 2012 model year, in addition to that year’s brake pedal being problematic.

 Which Model Years of Ford Edge Are Safe to Buy Used?

-The improvements from 2008 to 2009 must have made a world of difference, as the number of complaints plummets by about ninety percent between the second and third year of production on the Edge.
+The 2008-2009 improvements must have made a difference, as complaints plummetted by about 90% between the second and third year of production.
 The most common problems reported for the 2009 Edge dealt with the brakes.
-While this may seem alarming at first as brakes are pretty essential to a safe functioning car, there were only three complaints: two said the pedal was hard, and a third said the pedal was bad.
+While this may seem alarming at first, as brakes are essential to a safe functioning car, there were only three complaints: two said the pedal was hard, and a third said the pedal was terrible.

 This wasn’t a case of brakes failing to stop the car; this was more a matter of taste.
 So, while you should look out for this during a test drive, this shouldn’t steer you away from the 2009 Edge.
-The 2010 did see a few more serious complaints, such as the engine stalling or dying or a faulty brake booster making the pedal harder to press down on and apply the brakes.
+The 2010 did see a few more severe complaints, such as the engine stalling or dying or a faulty brake booster making the pedal harder to press down on and apply.
 But problems with the engine tended to occur pretty late in the car’s life, and there were still far fewer complaints than in previous years.

 After a facelift for the 2011 model year, the Edge had a lot more problems until the last year of this generation.
+It wasn’t perfect, but 2014 is not an Edge model year to avoid.
 There were a few complaints of a malfunctioning sensor still thinking the door is ajar, but the reports of this problem went from the triple digits in the last few years to single digits for 2014.
-The other most common problems were the radio not working consistently, the heater not functioning properly, and strangely the rear windshield breaking with no apparent cause.
-It wasn’t perfect, but 2014 is not an Edge model year to avoid.
+The other most common issues were the radio not working consistently, the heater was not functioning correctly, and the rear windshield was breaking with no apparent cause.

 THE BEST TWO-SEATER CARS